 Another good way to prevent premature aging from alcohol is to drink lots of water in order to stay hydrated.
 Other drinks and foods can help you stay hydrated.
 However, some may add extra calories from sugar to your diet.
 Fruit and vegetable juices, milk, and herbal teas add to the amount of water you get each day.

-And lastly, you might want to consider a high-quality multi-mineral and vitamin supplement like Purple Tree® which was specifically designed for healthy adults to combat the negative effects of alcohol in the body.
+And lastly, you might want to consider a high-quality multi-mineral and vitamin supplement.
 As you know, alcohol depletes a number of key minerals, particularly zinc, and magnesium, which are crucial for brain and mental health.8 9 Remember, zinc deficiency is linked with hair loss.

 Bottom line is that moderate drinking is key for healthy aging.
 Try to keep a healthy balance, have fun, and take good care of yourself.